 Will you not push her out?
-Give her the bastard:----

-Thou dotar, [To ANTIGONUS], thou art woman-tir'd, unroosted

-By thy Dame Partlet here:-take up the bastard;

-Take't up, I say; give't to thy crone.
+[To Antigonus.]
+Give her the bastard, Thou dotard!
+Thou art woman-tir'd, unroosted By thy Dame Partlet here.
+Take up the bastard, Take't up, I say; give't to thy crone.

+For ever

-For ever Unvenerable be thy hands, if thou Tak'st up the princess by that forced baseness Which he has put upon't!
+Unvenerable be thy hands, if thou Tak'st up the princess by that forced baseness Which he has put upon 't!